 VAT registration administration

 You must put in place a proper VAT accounting system to record your VAT transactions.

 For example, the information you must enter into your sale invoice from your sales transactions.
 There are many easy ways to manage this.
-You may use online accounting software which comes with VAT invoice template.
+You may use online accounting software which comes with the VAT invoice template.
 All you have to do is to fill in the information.
 The best part is that if you forgot any important details the software will prompt you to enter it.
-GOV.UK website recommends commercial software that meet the VAT return accounting.
+GOV.UK website recommends commercial software that meets the VAT return accounting.